 Cycling is what attracts many visitors to Argeles Gazost from all around the world each year.
 The town is surrounded by no less than 8 famous Tour de France climbs and the race often passes through or near Argeles Gazost.
 There is some great cycling to be experienced in and around Argeles Gazost regardless of your ability or age.
 I have a separate article about Why we think you will love Cycling in the Pyrénées with additional information to show you what you can expect.

 A visit to the weekly market is a must-do activity when you visit Argelès-Gazost.
 You will be able to wander through the many stalls that sell everything from local cheeses to handmade brooms.
 The markets are held every Tuesday morning from 8 am to 12 pm.
 Get in early to ensure you do not miss out on the best of what is on offer.

 How many days do you need in Argeles Gazost?

 There is no easy answer to this question as it really depends on what you want to see and do while you are visiting and how long you have available.
 Most of our cycling holidays to Argeles Gazost were for 7 nights.
 This gave us plenty of time to experience the climbs and cycling routes we wanted to and allowed for an easier day.
-Whether you are coming to experience the cycling the area is famous for, or just as a getaway or family holiday, we recommend at least 7 nights.
+Whether you are coming to experience the cycling the area is famous for, or just as a getaway or family holiday, I recommend at least 7 nights.
 This will give you plenty of scope to enjoy what is on offer and try a range of different activities.

 Amenities and services